 Frank Lloyd Wright Foundation, Attn: Staffing and Volunteer Manager

 Scottsdale, AZ 85259

-Once your application has been received, the volunteer coordinator will contact you.
+Once your application has been received, the volunteer program manager will contact you.
 Volunteers must pass a background check prior to starting.

 Volunteer orientations are held twice each month.
 Our volunteer coordinator will work with you to schedule your orientation.